-Involve Students as Co-creators through ASDM model
+Involve Students as Co-designers through the ASDM model

 - Analyze-Select-Design-Monitor

 - Effectiveness:

-- 1. A co-creation based learning environment
+- 1. A co-design based learning environment

 - 2. Some scaffoldings are needed in the initial stage

 - Efficiency:

 - 1. Maximize in-class time value

 - 2. Classification of problems and participation channels